-For more than 20 years, CDC’s National Breast and Cervical Cancer Early Detection Program (NBCCEDP) has provided free or low-cost mammograms and Pap tests to women with limited annual income and little or no health insurance.
-The NBCCEDP funds all 50 states, the District of Columbia, 11 American Indian/Alaska Native tribes and 5 U.S. territories to provide screening services for breast and cervical cancer.
+For over 20 years, CDC's National Breast and Cervical Cancer Early Detection Program (NBCCEDP) has provided funding to all 50 states, the District of Columbia, 11 American Indian/Alaska Native tribes and 5 U.S. Territories to provide screening services for breast and cervical cancer.

 Services provided by the Georgia Breast and Cervical Cancer Program (BCCP) include: